Reel-to-reel audio tape recording: Pre-recorded tapes

 The first prerecorded reel-to-reel tapes were introduced in the United States in 1949; the catalog contained fewer than ten titles with no popular artists.
 In 1952, EMI started selling pre-recorded tapes in Great Britain.
 The tapes were two-sided and mono (2 tracks) and were duplicated in real time on modified EMI BTR2 recorders.
 RCA Victor joined the reel-to-reel business in 1954.
 In 1955, EMI released 2-track stereosonic tapes, although the catalog took longer to be published.
 Since these EMI tapes were much more expensive than a vinyl LP record, sales were poor; still, EMI released over 300 stereosonic titles.
 Then they introduced their Twin Packs, which contained the equivalent of two LP albums but played at 3.75 ips.

 The heyday of prerecorded reel-to-reel tapes was the mid-1960s, but after the introduction of less complicated cassette tapes and 8-track tapes, the number of albums released on prerecorded reel-to-reel tape dropped dramatically despite their superior sound quality.
-By the latter 1960s, their retail prices were considerably higher than competing formats, and musical genres were limited to those most likely to appeal to well-heeled audiophiles willing to contend with the cumbersome threading of open-reel tape.
+By the late 1960s, their retail prices were considerably higher than competing formats, and musical genres were limited to ones most likely to appeal to well-heeled audiophiles willing to contend with the cumbersome threading of open-reel tape.
 The introduction of the Dolby noise-reduction system narrowed the performance gap between cassettes and reel-to-reel, and by 1976 prerecorded reel-to-reel offerings had almost completely disappeared, even from record stores and audio equipment shops.
 Columbia House advertisements in 1978 showed that only one-third of new titles were available on reel-to-reel; they continued to offer a select number of new releases in the format until 1984.

 Sales were very low and specialized during the 1980s.
 Audiophile reel tapes were made under license by Barclay-Crocker between 1977 and 1986.
-Licensors included Philips, Deutsche Grammophon, Argo, Vanguard, Musical Heritage Society and L'Oiseau Lyre.
+Licensors included Philips, Deutsche Grammophon, Argo, Vanguard, Musical Heritage Society, and L'Oiseau Lyre.
 Barclay-Crocker tapes were all Dolby encoded and some titles were also available in the dbx format.
 The majority of the catalog contained classical recordings, with a few jazz and movie soundtrack albums.
 Barclay-Crocker tapes were duplicated on modified Ampex 440 machines at four times the playback speed, unlike popular reel tapes which were duplicated at 16 times the playback speed.

-Pre-recorded reel-to-reel tapes are also available once again, albeit somewhat expensively as a very high-quality audiophile product, through "The Tape Project", as well as several other independent studios and record labels.
-Since 2007, The Tape Project has released their own albums, as well as previously-released albums under license from other labels, on open-reel tape.
-The German label Analogue Audio Association has also re-released albums on open-reel tape to the high-end audiophile market.
+Technology

+Reel-to-reel tape recording is done with electro-magnetism, electronic audio circuitry, and electro-mechanical drive systems.